RamadityaK/Ramas-Brain/content/Projects/M23 Controls Hardware/Sensors and ICs/Index.md

 >Anything in the middle is known as the "grey zone" and can lead to unstable digital signals.

 ### Pull-Up and Pull-Down Resistors
 One of the first things to get comfortable with in electronics is that nothing behaves ideally.
+Ideally, if nothing is connected to a digital input, it should be an open circuit.

-In general, digital inputs should always be at a well-defined voltage level, either High or Low.
-If an input is left unconnected or "floating", it can pick up electrical noise or stray signals in the air, leading to an unstable and erratic state.
+In the real world, digital inputs should always be at a well-defined voltage level, either Vcc or ground.
+If an input is left unconnected or "floating", it can pick up electrical noise or stray signals in the air, leading to an unstable state.

+To remedy this, we use pull-up and pull down resistors, which guarantee a state when the input isn't connected.

 You can implement a pull-up resistor very simply by connecting a resistor from Vcc to the input pin.
 The smaller the resistor, the "stronger" the pull-up (more current can flow) and vice-versa.

 You can implement a pull-down resistor by connecting a resistor from ground to the input pin.
 ![[Pasted image 20240907150809.png]]
 > *Take some time to analyze the circuits above, considering the MCU as a very large resistor.
 You should be able to understand what the MCU reads when the switch is open and when the switch is closed.
+You should also be able to understand the effect of the pull-up and pull-down resistors.
+>
-The switch emulates a digital signal that's left floating when not activated...*
+> The switch emulates a digital signal that's left floating when not activated...*

 > [!CAUTION]
 Be careful with conflicting pull-up and pull-down resistors, especially when dealing with level shifters.
+Some sensors may already have pull-up or pull-down resistors built in.

 ### Level Shifting
 Level shifting is the process of converting the upper threshold of a digital signal from one voltage to another.